 Another idea could be a community litter pick – a truly underappreciated task in terms of the good it can do for our wildlife.

 6. Power your workout with tech (and power your tech with the sun)

 Music has been proven to be capable of achieving a performance boost on almost the same level as legal performance-enhancing drugs.
 Now, you may understandably think that this tech is a real drain on the planet – and usually, you’d be right.
 However there are now solar chargers available for everything from your iPod to your Smartphone – handy, right?
 Start at EarthTechroducts.com if you’re unsure as to where to begin.

 7. Choose to replace your gas-guzzling commute, with a green friendly workout

 Catch the bus or train to work?
 Perhaps you drive-in?
 If your place of work is within running, walking, or cycling distance, you could kill two birds with one stone by replacing your commute with a workout (plus, all of that adrenaline that you whip up will see your working day whizz by – and the extra productivity may just get you a pay rise come this time next year!).

 8. Forget supplements and pharmaceuticals – opt for nature’s answer

-Forget about those supplements that have been flown half way around the world – and don’t think that those cramps must be treated with tablets popped straight out of a blister pack.
-Treat muscle cramps with bananas and sooth soreness with cherries; if you’re hoping to bulk up your muscles, indulge in organic spinach, and go for free-range eggs which are simply packed full of muscle-building antioxidants.
+Forget about those supplements that have been flown halfway around the world – and don’t think that those cramps must be treated with tablets popped straight out of a blister pack.
+Treat muscle cramps with bananas and soothe soreness with cherries; if you’re hoping to bulk up your muscles, indulge in organic spinach, and go for free-range eggs which are simply packed full of muscle-building antioxidants.

 Have you got any bright ideas for going green whilst getting fit?
 If we’ve missed something, or you have an exercise idea you simply must share with the world – let us know.